Isanesvara Siva Temple

-Isanesvara Siva Temple is a 13th-century ad temple in Bhubaneswar in the state of Orissa, India.
-The time period of its construction is estimated from its architectural features and it is suggests the temple to ganga period.
-Isanesvara Siva temple is in the Goasagaresvartemple precinct, on the left side of Ratha road (leading from Mausima Chowk to Badheibanka Chowk) old Town, Bhubaneswar.
-It is 1 km west of Lingaraja Temple and one km south of Ananta Vasudev, 300 m southwest of Ramesvara temple and 200 m northwest of Baitala Deula.
+Isanesvara Siva Temple is a 13th-century temple in Bhubaneswar in the state of Orissa, India.
+The date of its construction is estimated from its architectural features and it is suggests the temple to ganga period.
+The temple is in the Goasagaresvartemple precinct, on the left side of Ratha road (leading from Mausima Chowk to Badheibanka Chowk) old Town, Bhubaneswar.
+It is 1 km west of Lingaraja Temple, one km south of Ananta Vasudev, 300 m southwest of Ramesvara temple and 200 m northwest of Baitala Deula.
 The temple is facing towards east.
 The presiding deity is only a circular yon pitha.
 The lingam is missing.

 This temple is used for worship.
 Its cultural, social and historical significances are same as the Gosagaresvara temple.
 Its associational significance is its usage for public meeting.